apache/royale-docs/component-sets/jewel/jewel-theme-creation.md

 Nested in that selector is the corresponding tree of rules and selectors for that component.

-So __Alert__ is composed of four ActionScript files and one `.sass` file that wire the component with its beads and define a set of CSS rules to give a concrete CSS structure, but do not define colors, gradients, shapes or icons for Alert.
-The them does all of that.
+So __Alert__ is composed of four ActionScript files, and one `.sass` file that wires the component with its beads and defines a set of CSS rules to give a concrete CSS structure, but does not define colors, gradients, shapes or icons for Alert.
+The theme does all of that.

 In __Jewel Theme library__ you can find: